mins

 It also establishes the quality goals and thresholds for each metric and criterion and the actions that will be taken if the goals are unmet or the thresholds are exceeded.

-Quality Assurance Reports and Records
+Quality Assurance Reports And Records

 This section specifies the quality assurance reports and records that will be produced and maintained by the quality assurance team, such as the quality plan, quality audit report, quality test report, and quality improvement report.